Are you a teacher or school leader wanting to further your knowledge about how you can support your pupils’ mental health and wellbeing?

 Pedagogy in Practice Webinars

-As part of the series, we are also hosting a number of webinars, supporting teachers to look at how to teach key topics in school and hear key insights from others within the education sector.
+As part of the series, we have hosted a number of webinars, supporting teachers to look at how to teach key topics in school and hear key insights from others within the education sector.
 We think it is important to help equip teachers with knowledge in areas that may be less familiar to them and to help them consider how they might most effectively deliver these topics to children and adolescents as part of the curriculum.
-These sessions will also build upon previous webinars run by ACAMH, attendees are strongly encouraged to watch back the ‘Ask the Expert’ series, in particular the topic of Mental Health Conditions in Young PeopleAll of these sessions plus a host of other free resources for teachers can be found on ACAMH’s Teacher Hub.
+These sessions also build upon previous webinars run by ACAMH, attendees are strongly encouraged to watch back the ‘Ask the Expert’ series, in particular the topic of Mental Health Conditions in Young PeopleAll of these sessions plus a host of other free resources for teachers can be found on ACAMH’s Teacher Hub.